-Academic Performance: A DMS student must achieve a 2.0 in each course within the curriculum while they are in the program, and must maintain this overall GPA to receive the Associate of Applied Arts and Science Degree or the Certificate Degree.
+Academic Performance: A DMS student must achieve a grade of 2.0 or higher for each program course while they are in the program and must maintain this grade achievement in order to receive the Associate of Applied Arts and Science Degree.
+Course faculty are required to submit a Retention Alert any time for any student whom they are concerned may not be successful in the course(s).
+This process assists the Student Success Navigators in supporting students who are struggling academically and connecting them with the right resources that can help them.
 A student will be dismissed from the program if a required course in the program is unsatisfactorily completed.

-Grades will be changed only for incomplete grades or faculty/clerical error.
+Grades will be changed only for incomplete grades or faculty/clerical errors.
 The last grade earned will be used in computing a student's cumulative grade point average.
 All grades will remain on the student's academic records and any grade not used to compute a student's GPA will be designated.
-The complete credit hours will be counted only once for each degree/certificate purposes.

-The DMS student must complete all course/program requirements for graduation within a maximum of two (2) years from their official beginning of their DMS Program.
+The complete credit hours will be counted only once for each degree/certificate purpose.
+The DMS student must complete all course/program requirements for graduation within 150% of enrollment from the DMS Program start date.